Runaway: A Road Adventure: Reception

+Spanish press

-Spanish pressRunaway garnered positive reviews from Spanish outlets such as Micromanía, MeriStation and GameLive PC, while PC Actual declared it the "Game of the Month".
+Runaway garnered positive reviews from Spanish outlets such as Micromanía, MeriStation and GameLive PC, while PC Actual declared it the "Game of the Month".
 It came in third place for GameLive PC's 2000–2001 "Best Adventure Game" prize; the editors called Runaway "an adult game, intelligent, very well structured and rich in the kinds of details that separate good craftsmanship from the rest."
 In MeriStation's 2001 EME awards, Runaway received 14.1% of the reader vote in the "Best Adventure Game" category, which placed it third behind Silent Hill 2 and Shenmue 2.Micromanía's J. A. Pascual called Runaway "excellent", arguing that it recaptured the spirit of LucasArts-style adventure games and disproved the prevailing wisdom that traditional adventure games were dying.
 Gerard Masnou of GameLive PC and the reviewer for PC Actual similarly described Runaway as a bright spot for its genre; Masnou wrote that adventure game players "have a new classic to hold on to" following "a few years of drifting".
 PC Actual's writer went further and hailed the game as evidence, alongside releases like Commandos 2: Men of Courage and Severance: Blade of Darkness, that high-quality Spanish game development in general was resurging.
 Alberto de Vega Luna of MeriStation continued the praise for Runaway: he found it to be a rare highlight for 2D adventure games, a genre "that unfortunately is disappearing from the market."
 However, he felt that the game was held back from "essential" status by severe bugs at launch, which he cited as "without any doubt" Runaway's greatest flaw.

 Pascual found the puzzles in Runaway to be well-balanced and "perfectly logical".
 Luna and Masnou concurred on the puzzles' quality, although they declared them somewhat too easy.
 All three writers lauded Runaway's visual presentation, and PC Actual's critic joined in complimenting the graphics both technically and artistically.
 While PC Manía echoed the praise for the "spectacular" presentation, the magazine's reviewer argued that Runaway's principal character designs were overly similar to those of the Broken Sword series.
 Masnou likewise criticized this aspect of Pendulo's game: he wrote that "it looks too much like Broken Sword", a problem that touched "its premise and ... its style of gameplay".
 In his view, it was among Runaway's primary downsides, alongside a general lack of innovation.
 Pascual cited the Broken Sword similarities as a positive, since he felt that Runaway's design "melt[s] the essence" of its influences together and generates "its own personality" with the result.
 Despite these comparisons to Broken Sword, the reviewers for Micromanía, GameLive PC and PC Manía all enjoyed Runaway's story.
 The third magazine's critic ultimately summarized Runaway as a "good title for everyone addicted to graphic adventures and, of course, for those who are just starting."